Shooting sports: Archery Tag

 Archery Tag is a form of combat archery sport where participants shoot one another using a bow with arrows with large foam tips.
 The game's rules closely resemble dodgeball.
 The game begins with a number of arrows in the center of the arena.
 At the whistle, players race to collect them, before firing them at one another across the playing field.
 A player is eliminated if struck by an arrow, and a player can bring an eliminated teammate back into play by catching an arrow.
 To avoid injury, participants wear protective facemasks and use bows with less than 30 lb draw weight.
 It was invented in 2011 by John Jackson of Ashley, Indiana, and experienced a boost in popularity from the Hunger Games books and film series, which feature a bow-wielding protagonist Katniss Everdeen.
 Jackson staged Archery Tag games at local premieres of the films.
 By 2014, Jackson had licensed the game to 170 locations, mostly in the United States, but also in Russia, Peru and Saudi Arabia.

 Battle gaming variants of Archery Tag also exist, such as Dagorhir, Amtgard, Belegarth and Darkon, where archers are pitted among melee players welding foam weapons to simulate medieval battles.

 Esports

 Esports is the competitive playing of video games, often referring to play at the professional level.
 While the term esports includes many types of video games unrelated to shooting sports, a major subset of esports are the shooters, namely first-person shooters and third-person shooters.
 Matches of these games can take a variety of forms but traditionally take formats similar to paintball, involving teams of players whose objective is to eliminate the opposing team in simulated combat, often while also focusing other key objectives.
-Major games of these styles currently in professional play include (among others) Counter-Strike: Global Offensive, Overwatch, Team Fortress 2, and PlayerUnknown's Battlegrounds.
+Major games of these styles currently in professional play include (among others) Counter-Strike: Global Offensive, Overwatch, Team Fortress 2, Valorant, and PlayerUnknown's Battlegrounds.
 Organized play is done both online or in-person.
 While there has been serious interest to include esports in the Olympics and similar events, the inclusion of shooters has been less welcomed due to their often violent visual content.